meilisearch/documentation/guides/main_concepts/indexes.md

 ## Rules of fields

-In MeiliSearch, by default, every field of the document is `indexed`, `displayed`, and `searchable`.
-Those rules can be changed.
+In MeiliSearch, by default, every document field is searchable and returned on search queries.

 You could give a list of **indexed fields** that will be added by MeiliSearch on document addition — making it easy to ignore some uninteresting field that you have not cleaned out.